 The requirements for the Associate in Arts Degree are General Education Core requirements plus elective credits to total 60 credit hours.
-Additional requirements as follows (effective Fall 2006):
+Additional requirements as follows:

-- 60 credits, all in courses numbered 100 or above, at least 12 of which are earned at Leeward CC. - 43 credits in General Education Core requirements (see pages 66-67). - 17 credits of electives. - 2 Writing Intensive courses in any discipline. - 1 Hawaiian, Asian, Pacific (HAP) focus course. - A maximum of 48 transfer credits earned at other colleges may be applied towards the degree. - Cumulative grade point average: 2.0 or higher for all courses numbered 100 or above completed at Leeward CC.
+- 1. 60 credits, all in courses numbered 100 or above, at least 12 of which are earned at Leeward CC - 2.
+A maximum of 48 transfer credits earned at other colleges may be applied towards the degree - 3.
+Cumulative grade point average: 2.0 or higher for all courses numbered 100 or above completed at Leeward CC - 4.
+General Education Core Requirements and Graduation Requiriements, as detailed to the right.